Consensys/0x-review/report/4_specific_findings.md

 ### `EtherToken` implementation and security

 The [`EtherToken`](https://github.com/0xProject/contracts/blob/df7fe499c543f5d2c83366e907c3a1cc8c4243a8/contracts/tokens/EtherToken.sol) contract is an ERC20 token which allows users to deposit ETH, allowing it to be transferred using the same interface as similar tokens.
-It is taken from the Gnosis' implementation, which has been reviewed, but has not yet held significant value on chain.
+We assume it is taken from some Gnosis implementation.

-We can consider contracts which have been both reviewed, AND held significant value over a period of time, to be quite secure.
+We can consider contracts which have been both audited, AND held significant value over a period of time, to be safer.
 In this case, an option for the 0x team to consider, is to use the `EtherToken` implementation, at https://etherscan.io/address/0xD76b5c2A23ef78368d8E34288B5b65D616B746aE#code and compile it using the version listed (v0.4.11+commit.68ef5810) with the optimizer enabled.
-Generally it is considered safer to avoid the optimizer, but the optimizer was used for the [reviewed](https://medium.com/@yudilevi/bancor-contracts-audited-and-deployed-54157fcc0a61) contract which is currently holding 19,000+ ETH.
-The objective is to deploy bytecode identical to the other contract.
+Generally it is considered safer to avoid the optimizer, but the optimizer was used for the [audited](https://medium.com/@yudilevi/bancor-contracts-audited-and-deployed-54157fcc0a61) contract which is currently holding 19,000+ ETH.
+The objective is to deploy bytecode identical to the contract that has been audited and has held large sums of ETH for some time.

 **Recommendation**

-This point is primarily informational, and present an option for consideration.
-It should also be noted that the above contract has an extended ABI, which allows for an `owner` to withdraw generic ERC20 tokens which have been deposited erroneously.

-As a further informational note for the reader, a different approach to addressing this issue is currently being discussed in [ERC223](https://github.com/ethereum/EIPs/issues/223).
+This point is primarily informational, and is an option for consideration.
+It should also be noted that the above contract has an extended ABI, which allows for an `owner` to withdraw any ERC20 tokens which have been deposited erroneously.
+(As a further informational note for the reader, a different approach to addressing accidental token deposits is currently being discussed in [ERC223](https://github.com/ethereum/EIPs/issues/223).)

 <br/><br/><br/>

 ### Token metadata can be silently overwritten in _TokenRegistry_ [[issues/115]](https://github.com/0xProject/contracts/issues/115)